andrewjw/site/_drafts/sustainable-software.md

 the time you're spending writing it is just a fraction of its lifespan.
 Code may be written once, but it will be edited a few times, perhaps copied once or twice, and likely executed many hundred, if not thousands or millions of times.
-You as a software developer will (hopefully) have a long and productive time in software development, as will the team you work with.
+You as a software developer will (hopefully) have a long and productive career in software development, as will the team you work with.
 And finally, you also do your work on planet Earth (hi to any readers on the [ISS](https://en.wikipedia.org/wiki/International_Space_Station)), and without it you'd really struggle.